Latchfarde History, Family Crest & Coats of Arms

-Anglo-Saxon culture.
-It comes from when the family lived in the area of Latchford in the parish of Grappenhall in Chester. latchfarde is a habitation name from the broad category of surnames that were derived from place-names.
+The origins of the Latchfarde name lie with England's ancient Anglo-Saxon culture.
+It comes from when the family lived in the area of Latchford in the parish of Grappenhall in Chester.
+Latchfarde is a habitation name from the broad category of surnames that were derived from place-names.
 They were derived from pre-existing names for towns, villages, parishes, or farmsteads.
 Other local names are derived from the names of houses, manors, estates, regions, and entire counties.

-Another 139 words (10 lines of text) covering the years 163 and 1630 are included under the topic Early latchfarde History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Latchfarde research.
+Another 72 words (5 lines of text) covering the years 163 and 1630 are included under the topic Early Latchfarde History in all our PDF Extended History products and printed products wherever possible.

-spelling variations are commonly found in early Anglo-Saxon surnames.
-Over the years, many variations of the name latchfarde were recorded, including Latchford, Latchforde, Lashford, Lashforde and others.
+Before the last few hundred years, the English language had no fast system of spelling rules.
+For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
+Over the years, many variations of the name Latchfarde were recorded, including Latchford, Latchforde, Lashford, Lashforde and others.

 Early Notables of the Latchfarde family (pre 1700)